 So, the only thing left for you to ponder upon is that do you also wanna be the source of love, empowerment, joy, and rise by rising others, or do you wanna live a petty and shallow life getting jealous of other people and pinpointing their shortcomings?
 The choice is yours and your choice is your superpower.

 You could be doing absolutely nothing but still, feel heavy and stressed out and on the other hand, you may have your hands full with distinct activities throughout the day but still feel easy and airy.
 Your mental works play a substantial role in deciding your state.

 Jealousy, as we discussed before, can play a major role in making us feel hefty and bulky.
 Sometimes we may not even be aware that we are jealous of something or someone.
-We may be just working on autopilot, without questioning why you are doing what you are doing.
+We may be just working on autopilot, without questioning why we are doing what we are doing.
 The thing here to keep in mind is that jealousy alone is barely the tip of the iceberg.
 The more pressing issue is that it can also open the flood gates to a plethora of emotions like anger, frustration, stress, anxiety, tension, insecurity and will also make you kiss goodbye to integrity, values, and principles.